openoms/bitcoin-tutorials/k8s/README.md

 k8stunnel tlnd-0 lnd 21333 21333
 ```

-# Testnet LND connected to the bitcoin nodeon the host
+# Testnet LND connected to the bitcoin node on the host

 * bitcoind on the raspiblitz node needs:
 ```